its-fonsy/lyrpy/README.md

 ## Setup
-After the installation you have to set and environment variable with the path of all your lyrics files
+After the installation you have to set an environment variable with the path of all your lyrics files

 	$ export LYRICS_DIR="/full/path/to/lyrics/dir/" >> ~/.profile